Cheapest compounded semaglutide telehealth in 2026: the verified low-cost list

 Does the cheapest price go up as my dose increases?

 At most programs, yes.
-Medvi goes from $179 to $299, and Henry Meds can reach $397 at higher doses.
-Two programs hold a flat price at every dose: Mochi at $178 and Noom Med at $129.
+Medvi goes from $179 to $299, Henry Meds can reach $397 at higher doses, and Noom Med's $129 entry price becomes $249 a month for full-dose maintenance.
+The injectable program that holds a flat price at every dose is Mochi at $178.
 If you expect a high maintenance dose, a flat program is usually cheaper over a year even if its starting number looks higher.

 Is the lowest-priced compounded semaglutide safe?